Morphology (linguistics): Morpheme-based morphology

 In morpheme-based morphology, word forms are analyzed as arrangements of morphemes.
 A morpheme is defined as the minimal meaningful unit of a language.
-In a word such as independently, the morphemes are said to be in-, de-, pend, -ent, and -ly; pend is the (bound) root and the other morphemes are, in this case, derivational affixes.
+In a word such as independently, the morphemes are said to be in-, depend, -ent, and -ly; depend is the (free) root and the other morphemes are, in this case, derivational affixes.
 In words such as dogs, dog is the root and the -s is an inflectional morpheme.
 In its simplest and most naïve form, this way of analyzing word forms, called "item-and-arrangement", treats words as if they were made of morphemes put after each other ("concatenated") like beads on a string.
 More recent and sophisticated approaches, such as distributed morphology, seek to maintain the idea of the morpheme while accommodating non-concatenated, analogical, and other processes that have proven problematic for item-and-arrangement theories and similar approaches.

 Morpheme-based morphology presumes three basic axioms: